-A few weeks ago, I filmed a “what I eat in a day” type video for Youtube.
+A while back, I filmed a “what I eat in a day” type video for Youtube.
 Since I wanted to keep things casual, I did what I do most evenings for dinner: make a recipe on the fly with ingredients I wanted to use up.
 That’s how these Crispy Sesame Tofu and Mushroom Lettuce Wraps came about.

 I’ve made crispy baked tofu before, I’ve made lettuce wraps before, and I’ve made variations of this sauce before, but I’ve never combined them together in one recipe.
 And let me tell you, the combination was straight tasty cakes.